zackn9ne/module1_set1/README.md

 Todo's
 1. add more things to site
 2. Make a `git commit` and `push` `master branch` to the `git origin` which is your online repo

+# Lesson 9

+- Intro to css

+- Homework:
+- add a css file to your `mini_site`
+- `source` that file in your header